tkarnau/yarogue/DEATH_SYSTEM.md

-# JSRogue Death System
+# YARogue Death System

 ## Overview

-The death system in JSRogue provides a comprehensive way to handle player death scenarios with multiple restart options and detailed statistics tracking.
+The death system in YARogue provides a comprehensive way to handle player death scenarios with multiple restart options and detailed statistics tracking.

 ## Features